 2. Make your own versions of the other 3D or solid shapes from your 3D Shapes Worksheet (cube, cylinder and sphere).
-You can use toothpicks and PlayDoh to make the shapes (like in the pyramid above) or just make the shape with the PlayDoh (like in the circle in Activity 1).
+You can use toothpicks and PlayDoh to make the shapes (like in the pyramid above) or just make the shape with the PlayDoh.